How Are Staircases Typically Shipped?

 What Types of Finishes are Available?

-Most of our stairs come primed black.
+Most of our modern and contemporary staircases come primed black.
 If you will be going to a lighter finish color, we can also prime gray or red-oxide.

 At special request, we may be able to provide: